Diabetes may set you up for digestive system problems like constipation, but there are many things you can do to get relief.

 If you have type 1 diabetes, you are at higher risk for having celiac disease.
 People with this disorder can't eat gluten (a protein found in grains like wheat, rye, and barley) because it damages the small intestine.

 Talk to your doctor about unpleasant changes in your digestion.
-He can help you figure out what's going on and how to treat it.
+They can help you figure out what's going on and how to treat it.

 You may be able to manage diarrhea and constipation by having smaller meals more often, eating fiber-rich foods, or taking medicine.
 Keeping your blood sugar at your target level may help lessen symptoms and stop nerve damage from getting worse.